ajpgarner/moment/README.md

 cmake .
 cmake --build .</pre>

+Once the build is complete, the binary `mtk.mexa64` will be automatically copied into the `moment/matlab` folder.

-To use it on MATLAB add the following folder to its path: `moment/matlab`
+To use from MATLAB, add the following folder to the matlab path: `moment/matlab`

-If you want to include the unit tests do instead:
+To build with the C++ unit tests, instead:

 <pre>git clone https://github.com/ajpgarner/moment.git
 cd moment